Benchmarking Differentially Private Tabular Data Synthesis

 \textbf{Proposing a Unified Framework for Evaluation.} We first propose a generalized framework and align all methods within this framework to ensure fair and objective comparisons.
 The framework consists of a {\it data preprocessing module}, a {\it feature selection module}, and a {\it data synthesis module}.
 Notably, this is the first framework to explicitly consider the impact of preprocessing on algorithm comparisons.
 Moreover, we move forward on the selection and synthesis modules by categorizing them according to their working principle, providing a new perspective to understand them better.

 \textbf{Providing Rigorous Analysis for Current Methods.} Given our unified framework, we conduct an in-depth analysis of different modules.
 We consider different preprocessing methods and their drawbacks and advantages.
-For the feature selection module, we divide current methods into adaptive methods and non-adaptive methods based on their working principle and formally prove the superiority of introducing scale penalty term and adaptive selection strategy.
+For the feature selection module, we discuss the importance of introducing a scale penalty term during selection and prove the superiority of the adaptive marginal selection strategy.
 Finally, we investigate the efficiencies of current synthesis methods and discuss their potential limitations.

-\textbf{Conducting a Comprehensive Comparison.} We include current state-of-the-art methods~\cite{mckenna2022aim, zhang2021privsyn, cai2021data, vietri2022private, liu2021iterative, harder2021dp} under both statistical and machine learning methods, and newly proposed methods~\cite{liu2023generating, kotelnikov2023tabddpm} that have not been thoroughly explored.
+\textbf{Conducting a Comprehensive Comparison.} We include current state-of-the-art methods~\cite{mckenna2022aim, zhang2021privsyn, cai2021data, vietri2022private, liu2021iterative, harder2021dp} under both statistical and deep learning methods, and newly proposed methods~\cite{liu2023generating, kotelnikov2023tabddpm} that have not been thoroughly explored.
 Moreover, our evaluation is more fine-grained and helps us understand how each module of the algorithms functions independently.

-We observed some important experimental findings, i.e., (1) A significant trade-off between utility and efficiency exists among current methods.
+We observed some important experimental findings, i.e., (1) A significant trade-off between utility and efficiency exists among current methods \Rtwo{under current implementations}.
 Two statistical methods, \aim~\cite{mckenna2022aim} and \privmrf~\cite{cai2021data}, outperform in utility but show worse time efficiency.
-Machine learning-based methods, even though relatively inferior in utility, are highly efficient.
+Deep learning methods, even though relatively inferior in utility, are highly efficient.
 (2) Preprocessing is crucial for improving algorithm efficiency without significant synthesis errors.
 It is also algorithm-dependent, with different techniques better suited to specific synthesis methods.
 (3) All current synthesis modules exhibit limitations in different ways, such as low efficiency or inferior utility.
-Our source code is available on GitHub.\footnote{\url{https://github.com/KaiChen9909/tab_bench}}